Ralph-Lee/blog/msdn-channel-9-ios-app-utterly-broken.md

 ### Enter Its Black-Hole.
 Press Any Menu Button

 It's user-hostile because 70% of its features shows you a blank/empty screen with no nav.
 You're black-holed and forced to quit the app.

-You're better off uninstalling the app and [telling the Channel 9 team](https://twitter.com/ch9) about why.
+You're better off uninstalling the app and [telling the Channel 9 team](https://twitter.com/ch9) why.

 ### Not Updated For iPhone 6